pschaus/book_lepl1402/source/part4.rst

 We now enrich this class with two functionalities:

-* evaluate(): is a method for evaluating the expression represented by the tree.
+* ``evaluate()`` is a method for evaluating the expression represented by the tree.
 This method performs a post-order traversal of the tree.
 The evaluation of the left sub-expression (left traversal) and the right subexpression (right traversal) must be first evaluated prior to applying the node operator (visit of the node).
-* prettyPrint(): is a method for printing the expression as full parenthesized representation.
+* ``prettyPrint()`` is a method for printing the expression as full parenthesized representation.
 It corresponds to an infix traversal.
 The left subexpression is printed (left traversal) before printing the node operator (visit of the node) and then printing the right subexpression (right traversal).

 ..  code-block:: java